 Finding 9: The proposed zoning ordinance text amendment was initiated by the passage of Senate Bill 391 and codification in ORS 215.495.
 Land Development Services initiated this text amendment as part of a larger package which includes a text amendment to address psilocybin uses.
 This project was not initiated by a CPAC and is not a quasi-judicial decision.
 Adoption of the proposed text amendments will follow the process for a legislative amendment with notice and opportunity to comment given to CPAC's, followed by a Planning Commission public hearing and recommendation and then a Board of Commissioners public hearing and adoption of amendment.
-Notice to CPAC's was more than 10 days before the first scheduled public hearing with the Planning Commission on October 3, 2022.
-Reference Findings 2-6 for specific details of the notice of the Planning Commission hearing as well as notice of the Board of Commissioners hearing scheduled for April 12, 2023.
+Notice to CPAC's was more than 10 days before the first scheduled public hearing with the Planning Commission hearing as well as notice of the Board of Commissioners hearing scheduled for April 12, 2023.
 Staff finds the process used for this legislative text amendment to the CCZO is consistent with Part 1 of the Comprehensive Plan.
 These criteria are satisfied.